stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Reason

-Declaring within loops and conditions may result in repeated function creation and variables in the outer scope may change leading to subtle bugs.
+Declaring within loops and conditions may result in repeated function creation, and variables in the outer scope may change leading to subtle bugs.

 ##### Bad Example